eSolutionsTech/kubelake-bdw-2024/docs/exercises/2-Processing/workshop.md

 - Configure Spark to read data from MinIO.
 - Perform simple analysis using Spark’s DataFrame API.
-- Save the results as Delta format back to MinIO.
+- Save the results as Delta Lake format back to MinIO.
-- Verify the saved data in Delta format.
+- Verify the saved data.

 Happy coding with Apache Spark!